 Kai’s grin remained in place even as he lowered his voice and bowed closer to the teenager.
 “You appear puzzled, Kady?”

 Pausing for a moment while she considered her response, she sipped from the goblet clutched in her slender fingers, studying the intricate patchwork of tattoos flourishing from her forearm to the back of her hand.
 “Telor’s face …”

 “As you said, Kady, he is soaking.
 His hair and clothes will reek of ale!”

 Kady glimpsed the bard through the crowd.
 He caught her eye and winked.
 For a moment she saw the vision again – his features bloodied, bruised, disfigured – before the image faded into his jovial self.

 “No father, that is not it.
-I keep seeing ... imaging things.”
+I keep seeing ... imagining things.”

 “Premonitions?
 Good.
 I’ve been seeing them, too, daughter.
 In time you will be able to channel your visions of the future ... and the past.
 Of many things.”